WHAT’S THE PROBLEM?

 Implementing best practices for leak repair at the local level

-We are working with local officials in communities across the state to prioritize the leakiest pipes for repair, and that gas leaks repair is carried out expeditiously and safely.
+We are working with local officials in communities across the state to prioritize the leakiest pipes for repair, and ensure that gas leaks repair is carried out expeditiously and safely.

 Mothers Out Front and our allies worked with Boston City Councilors and Mayor Walsh to pass a Gas Leaks Ordinance that will speed up leak repair and pipe replacement (click HERE for a summary of the ordinance).
 We are working with other cities and towns who are interested in adopting similar ordinances.